geraldcroes/traefik-quickstart/README.md

     labels:
       - "traefik.frontend.rule=Host:whoami.docker.localhost"

-#we're deploying the services on the same network so that the containers can talk to each other
+#We're deploying the services on the same network so that the containers can talk to each other
 networks:
    default:
       external: